 We hope this article will help clarify the situation.

-If you have only a few cattle beasts – perhaps a few beef cattle or a house cow or two – it is extremely unlikely that your cattle are infected.
-There would be a risk if in the last three years you have sourced calves or cows from an infected herd.
-If this is the case it’s likely that by now you will have been contacted by MPI, who are tracing the movement of all cattle from known infected properties as part of an eradication programme.
+If you haven't bought adult cattle, calves, or raw milk onto your farm in the last 3 years, it is extremely unlikely that your cattle are infected.
+If you had bought cattle from a confirmed or suspected infected property it’s likely that by now you will have been contacted by MPI, who are tracing the movement of all cattle from known infected properties as part of an eradication programme.

-Most of the cases so far have been on commercial dairy farms, but one beef farm has just been discovered.
-The disease has been spread from farm to farm by movement of infected cattle (ie cattle that carry the bacteria in their body), and it can be spread on the farm by direct contact between cattle, or from cows to calves in milk.
-It isn’t spread by wind but might possibly be spread by dirty stock trucks, clothes or equipment.
+Most of the cases so far have been on commercial dairy farms, but 19 beef properties, and 2 other properties have been confirmed as infected.
+At this stage it appears the disease has been spread from farm to farm by movement of infected cattle (i.e. cattle that carry the bacteria in their body), but overseas, feeding of raw milk to calves is a known risk for spread of Mycoplasma bovis.
+The disease is spread between animals within a farm by direct contact between cattle, or from cows to calves in milk.
+It isn’t spread by wind and there’s a much lower risk of spread by dirty stock trucks, clothes or equipment.

-Other livestock species are highly unlikely to become infected – Mycoplasma bovis is specific to cattle.
-The bacteria do not survive for long outside their cattle host, however any object such as AI gear could theoretically transfer bacteria from one cattle beast to another.
-Mycoplasma bovis poses no health risk to other farm animals, or to humans.
+Other livestock species are considered to be low risk for spreading the disease.
+Mycoplasma bovis poses almost no health risk to other farm animals, or to humans, as it is host-adapted to cattle.
+The bacteria do not survive for long outside their cattle host, however any object such as AI gear or equipment contaminated with milk could theoretically transfer bacteria.

 MPI has strict movement controls in place to stop the disease spreading further than it already has.
-When the infection is detected, the only way to eliminate it from the herd is to cull all the cattle.
+When the infection is detected, the only way to eliminate it from the herd is to cull all the cattle (because tests are not guaranteed to find all infected individual animals).
 This is of course hugely distressing to the farmers whose apparently healthy productive cows are sent for slaughter.
 They need our support.

 It seems likely that more infected herds will be discovered as testing continues, but MPI hopes that the steps taken so far will make real progress towards eliminating the disease.
-A further round of national bulk milk surveillance testing will be carried out in spring to assess the effect of the operation.
+A review of the eradication decision is expected in early 2019, after results of the spring 2018 bulk milk testing.

 In most western countries, Mycoplasma bovis infections are well established.
 New Zealand cattle have only recently become infected and the disease is not widespread, and MPI considers that eradication is achievable.
 If we are successful, we would be the first country in the world to achieve eradication.
 While the effort will be expensive and laborious, MPI considers it would be well worth while.